Archive for December 2012

 Do you want to make a dent in the amount of possessions you have?
 Are you ready to get rid of 2013 things this year?
 Would you like to see less of this?
 Come and join the challenge!!
 Subscribe to the Nourishing Minimalism Mailing List and receive a free printable chart!
 Each time you get…

 These are not minimalistic by any stretch, but they are traditional for us on Christmas morning.
 This is me showing love to my family.
 They are so amazing!
 And they are better than Cinnabon.
-I have now ruined all my friends from eating at Cinnabon, they like these better!
-This makes 16 very large rolls-…
+I have now ruined all my friends from eating at Cinnabon; they like these better!
+This makes 16 huge rolls- two…

 Have you made these before?
 I remember seeing them when I was a kid and reading about them in the Laura Ingalls Wilder books.
 We sat down to make them and had such a good time together!
 Clove Orange Ornaments Oranges Whole Cloves (about 1/4 cup per orange) Ribbon Straight pins Metal or wood skewer,…